byu-cpe/ecen520_student/resources/vivado_command_line.md

 ## Synthesis and Implementation

-The Vivado Synthesis and Implementation tools are used to convert your HDL into a configuration bitstream that can be download to your FPGA.
+The Vivado Synthesis and Implementation tools are used to convert your HDL into a configuration bitstream that can be downloaded to your FPGA.
 Like the simulation tools, the Vivado synthesis and implementation tools can also be run from the command line.
 The process of performing synthesis and implementation, however, operates much differently than the simulation tools.
 To implement a configuration bitstream you need to run a set of Tcl commands within the Vivado tool.
-You can execute these commands in the GUI but you can also execute the commands on the command line interactively or with a script.
+You can execute these commands in the GUI, but you can also execute the commands on the command line interactively or with a script.
 Note that the instructions described below involve running the implementation in [non-project mode](https://docs.xilinx.com/r/en-US/ug892-vivado-design-flows-overview/Using-Non-Project-Mode).

 <!--
-Note that there is a difference between synthsis and implementation - they are considered very different steps with different manuals/reports.
+Note that there is a difference between synthesis and implementation - they are considered very different steps with different manuals/reports.

 Reports: (see "Report" class of TCL commands)